 The cooling fan contactors are designated AC1 and AC2.
 They are located in the cab side of the electrical cabinet behind the engine control panel.
 When energized, they electrically connect their respective AC cooling fans to alternating current supply from the alternator.
-Thus connected, the fans will rotate.
+Thus powered, the fans commence operating.